skip to navigationskip to main content

 If you subsequently change your mind about the VAT status of a lot of historic transactions you might decide to amend them inside Accountedge.
 This would retrospectively alter your VAT report.
 Running the reports at the time you compose a new VAT return leaves a nice clean trail as to what you have done.
 Here is the procedure:

-Let us imagine you wish to correct for errors all the way back to the point you registered for VAT.
+Let us imagine you wish to correct for errors all the way back to the point you registered for VAT in July 2021.
 Say you wish to do this all in one return.
-Let us assume this was 1st July 2016 and you are now preparing the return for Sept 2018.
+Let us assume you are now preparing the return for q/e Sept 2023.

 This will correct the reports cumulatively.
 It may enable you to reclaim any missed VAT inputs.
 This is common.
 Many businesses fail to properly claim from periods before they registered and in their first year of trading.